Architecture & Design internships in Rome

 Exciting Architecture and Design internships for students looking to gain experience, build portfolios and contribute to real life projects in Italy.
 With placements in studios, website agencies and graphic design agencies in Rome, interns can assist with project design work and a range of rendering and graphic design tasks.

-This is an in-country internship which includes accommodation and meals.
+This is an in-country internship which includes accommodation and Italian language lessons.
 Click here to view remote Architecture internships, which you can undertake from home.

 When you start your career in architecture or design, your ability to get a good job can depend on your demonstrated skills and experience.
 Having a broad portfolio of work to showcase provides a huge advantage.
 On these Architecture & Design internships, you’ll contribute to a range of real life projects that will add to your portfolio and experience, helping you to stand out to future employers.